lkodinsson/MARS/Basic/PHB.md

 #### Slowed

-Slowed characters get a –2 to hit with attacks, and lose a swift action on each of their turns.
+Slowed characters get a –2 to hit with attacks, lose one swift action on their turns.
+Slowed and quickened cancel each other out.

 #### Stunned